bir-ai/bir-python/docs/ROADMAP.md

 - python scripts/verify_release.py

 DOCS
-Update README.md (add/adjust the relevant section) and add a CHANGELOG.md entry under an "Unreleased" section (create it if missing).
+Update README.md (mention `python -m bir` alongside the `bir` command) and add a CHANGELOG.md entry under an "Unreleased" section (create it if missing).
 Update docs/SDK_RELEASE_CHECKLIST.md only if the release contract changes.

 OUT OF SCOPE
-Do not add async support to Bedrock/Vertex (boto3/vertexai async is niche) or to the LangChain/LlamaIndex callback handlers; do not change sync wrapper behavior, import provider packages, calculate prices, or change the event schema.
+Do not add CLI subcommands, change argument parsing, or alter the console-script entry point.
+No new dependencies.

 NOTES
 Do not bump the version, build, publish, or push tags unless explicitly asked.
 If you commit,